eikendev/sectxt/README.md

 Running `./checktop500` downloads that list, and runs `sectxt` against it.
 As a result, you will see which of these websites deploy a `security.txt` file.

-For the script to run you need to install [xsv](https://github.com/BurntSushi/xsv), which is another convenient utility by [BurntSushi](https://github.com/BurntSushi).
+For the shell script to run you need to install [xsv](https://github.com/BurntSushi/xsv), which is another convenient utility by [BurntSushi](https://github.com/BurntSushi).